wincle626/Hikey970_Linux_Installation/README.md

 # Sovled Issues

+1.It turns out the display overscan is caused by the compatibility of monitor with this board.
+It is solved by using another monitor.

-1.Use resize2fs command to expand the full partition size.
+2.Use resize2fs command to expand the full partition size.
 Install GParted (sudo apt install gparted) and resize the rootfs parition.

-2.It turns out the display overscan is caused by the compatibility of monitor with this board.
-It is solved by using another monitor.

 6.The latest Lebian from Lemaker has delivered userspace binary driver for G72.
 The binary library is /usr/lib/aarch64-linux-gnu/libmali.so.
 By installing the pocl, two OpenCL platforms can be found on Hikey 970.
 (Notice that Mali-G72 does not support cl_khr_fp64. )